DavidLiuGit/GTAV_NewsHelicopter/README.md

 - community suggestions!

 ### Changelog
+#### 1.1.1
+- fixed a bug where the camera would not zoom after the heli is destroyed in rare cases
 #### 1.1
 - heli pilot now flies away when dismissed
 - implemented zoom in/out heli camera feed